-A record stores logically related data as a unit.
-It contains at least one member of the scalar or RECORD data type, which is referred to as a field of the PL record.
-The fields store different but logically related information.
+A record type stores logically related data as a unit.
+It contains at least one scalar or RECORD data type member, referred to as a field (FIELD) in PL/SQL.
+Fields store logically related but distinct information.

 Applicability